streamnative/apache-pulsar-grafana-dashboard/README.md

 ```

-In Ubuntu, it should be
+In Ubuntu, it is
 ```bash

 $ STANDALONE_HOST="$(ifconfig | grep "inet " | grep -v 127.0.0.1 | awk '{ print $2 }' | awk -F ':' '{ print $2 }' | awk 'NR==2')" j2 prometheus/standalone.yml.template > /tmp/standalone.prometheus.yml

 ```

-If it still doesn't work properly, I suggest setting the IP manually.
+If it doesn't work properly, you can set the IP manually.

 2. Run Prometheus with the generated prometheus config file.